Joiry/HSL_Carp/work_pipes_vars.md

 > ## Exercise
 >
-> How many sequences in `SRR098026.fastq` contain at least 3 consecutive Ns?
+> How many sequences in `SraRunTable.txt` contain at least 3 consecutive Ns?

 ****